 Challenge 1: Technology stinks

-The WFH transition has been made possible by widely available internet, video conference tools, and technology.
+The WFH transition has been made possible by widely available internet, video conference tools, and other technology.
 These tools come with their share of distractions, however.

 Challenge 2: Communication stinks

+Communication takes a major hit too.
 From the Bain report, “Psychologist Albert Mehrabian found that nonverbal messages conveyed more than 90% of feelings and attitudes.
 In virtual collaboration, the body language we use to read the room, correct course and build energy (the nodding heads, the folded arms, the restlessness) are gone.
 Making do with a stamp-sized image of a colleague on a computer screen can leave us feeling exposed.”

 Work from home challenge 3: Tools are poor and will likely stay that way.

-Consider how often many teams still rely on tools like printed paper, whiteboards, and marking up reports with highlighters sticky notes, etc. To truly replicate this in a work from home scenario would actually be quite expensive and almost require a complete studio.
+Consider how often many teams still rely on tools like printed paper, whiteboards, and marking up reports with highlighters sticky notes, etc. To truly replicate this in a work from home scenario would be quite expensive and require a complete studio.
 Even product or marketing companies still rely on real models and physical products, print proofs, markup, prototypes, and materials.

 Scott McLeod, Chief of Staff for Resident, makers of the Nectar Mattress, have a 99% remote workforce and he explained to me this is still a challenge they haven’t figured out how to solve without a workspace.